Crimson-Wizard/bus-off-blog/README.md

 AC1 The About app is visible in the admin panel.

-- Perform the Test: Log in to the site with admin privileges.
-Navigate to the admin panel.
-Look for a about section content management.
-Verify that there is an app labeled "About" allows you to manage the About page content.
-Ensure that you can access this app and that it provides functionality to create or update the About page content.
+- Perform the Test: Logged in to the site with admin privileges.
+Navigated to the admin panel.
+Looked for the about section content management.
+Verified that there is an app labeled "About" allows you to manage the About page content.
+Ensured that you can access this app and that it provides functionality to create or update the About page content.

 ### Create image admin upload